 - Special education teachers.
-This might mean a teacher who’s looking for extra income.
+This might be a teacher who’s looking for extra income.
 Or it might be a retired teacher.
-You might even consider a graduate student working toward an advanced degree in special education.
+You might even consider a graduate student working toward an advanced degree in .
 Teachers are the people most likely to have experience with instructional programs in math.
 That includes programs that use a multisensory approach.

 - Educational therapists.
-These instructors are trained to work with kids who have learning and attention issues.
+These instructors are trained to work with kids who have learning and thinking differences.
 They focus on building a foundation for learning.
 They may not have a specialty in working with kids who have dyscalculia, however.
-In fact some may not have much experience with it at all.
+In fact, some may not have much experience with it at all.
 There are also no regulations about who gets to use this title.
 (However, members of the Association of Educational Therapists must meet certain standards to be admitted.)

 - Psychologists.
-Some who evaluate learning and attention issues may be trained to teach math concepts with a multisensory structured approach.
+Some who evaluate learning and thinking differences may be trained to teach math concepts with a multisensory structured approach.

 - Veteran teachers.
 They may not have the background the others have.
 But they probably have what matters most: experience helping kids with dyscalculia.

 - A regular math tutor.
-If she has experience working with kids who have dyscalculia, she might be a great candidate.
+Someone who has experience working with kids who have dyscalculia might be a great candidate.

 Where to Find the Right Help

 Your child’s school is the best place to start.
-His special education teacher, math teacher or caseworker may even have a list of qualified tutors.
+The special education teacher, math teacher, or caseworker may even have a list of qualified tutors.

-Referrals from other parents who have kids with dyscalculia are another good option.
+Getting referrals from other parents who have kids with dyscalculia is another good option.